OSGeo/gdal/doc/source/programs/gdal_translate.rst

 .. option:: -tr <xres> <yres>

-    set target resolution.
+    Set target resolution.
 The values must be expressed in georeferenced units.
     Both must be positive values.
 This is mutually exclusive with :option:`-outsize`, :option:`-a_ullr`, and :option:`-a_gt`.